TheBoyMoe/edx-course-work/01-notes.md

 Part of the BDD process is to propose sketches of the UI to match the user stories, e.g. sketch of the different screens a user would see in adding a movie to create a 'story board'.
 This is a quick and easy way to capture the interaction between the different pages depending on what the user does.

-## Cucumber
+### Cucumber

 Use Cucumber (together with Capybara and RSpec) testing frameworks to turn user stories into:
- 'acceptance tests' - ensure customer gets what they want, and 'integration tests' - ensure different
+ 'acceptance tests' - ensure customer gets what they want, and 'integration tests' - ensure different modules of the app communicate/work together.
+They also provide a series of 'regression' tests - helping to maintain the code as it evolves.

+ Capybara simulates the user interacting with the page, Rspec provides the tests and matchers.

-In cucumber each user story referes to a single feature, with one or more 'scenarios' - each scenario describing how the feature can be used - 'happy' and 'sad' paths.
+In cucumber each user story refers to a single feature, with one or more 'scenarios' - each scenario describing how the feature can be used - 'happy' and 'sad' paths.
+Scenarios test the entire path through the app.
 Each scenario is in turn composed of between 3 to 8 steps.
 Each step stating with a keyword, 'Given', 'Then', 'When', 'And' and 'But'.
 	- Given - sets up some precondition, sets the current state, e.g. user is on a particular page
 	- When - a particular event/action occurs, e.g. user clicks on a link/button
 	- Then - the expected result, check if some condition is true, e.g a particular page is displayed